It’s time to learn about interactive marketing.

 Many business owners forget about the part “after the sale”, when they should be nurturing their buyers and making sure they feel satisfied.
 However, an eCommerce survey allows you to check that you’re doing everything right.
 You can ask your audience what they think about your product, the purchasing journey, and more.
 This interaction may even lead to future sales.

 Forms have always been a powerful part of the relationship between a company and its customers.
 In the age of digital commerce, forms are critical for gathering client information.
 With an interactive form maker, you can build a form that engages your customers and increases the probability of them becoming dedicated repeat clients.
 Why? because you get their email addresses.
 Once you have this valuable contact detail, you can nurture your customers via conversations.

 Like other kinds of interactive marketing, forms are excellent for collecting crucial information from users.

 It’s easy to create a form from scratch using one of the various templates that today’s platforms offer.
 However, you can also find templates that improve your chances of delivering the right customer experience.

-The important thing to remember about forms, is that although they’re there to collect information, you should answer too many questions at once.
+The important thing to remember about forms is that although they’re there to collect information, you shouldn’t ask too many questions at once.
 A complex form packed full of questions could easily scare a customer off if they don’t feel comfortable with your brand yet.

 Here are some handy form examples to inspire you.